StructLens: A Structural Lens for Language Models via Maximum Spanning Trees: Introduction

 Several studies have utilized parsing techniques developed in Natural Language Processing (NLP) to conduct inter-layer analysis based on inter-token relationships from a linguistic, particularly generative linguistic, perspective.
 These investigations have demonstrated that attention weights reflect syntactic structures~\citep{raganato-tiedemann-2018-analysis, clark-etal-2019-bert, ravishankar-etal-2021-attention, zhang2025the}, representations encode syntactic information~\citep{hewitt-manning-2019-structural, andreas2018measuring, li-eisner-2019-specializing, murty2023characterizing, hudi-etal-2024-disentangling}, and the syntactic structures emerge in a bottom-up manner~\citep{someya-etal-2025-derivational}.
-Although these studies have revealed that LMs possess and utilize structures through inter-token relationships, their focus has centered on generative grammatical static structures that presuppose certain ground truth structures.
-However, considering that language exhibits dynamic structures~\citep{TOMASELLO2005, bybee2006} formed through bottom-up processes, the approaches of bottom-up construction and analysis should be more appropriate to assess the internal structure of LM.
+Although these studies have revealed that LMs possess and utilize structures, their focus has centered on static, generative grammatical structures that presuppose a certain ground truth structure synthesized by linguists.
+However, given that language exhibits dynamic structures~\citep{TOMASELLO2005, bybee2006, Bybee_2010} formed through bottom-up processes and LMs are unable to introspect their internal mechanisms, the approaches of bottom-up construction and analysis should be more appropriate to assess the LMs' own internal structure.